Portage County, Ohio: Libraries

-The Portage County Library Consortium is a library consortium consisting of Kent Free Library in Kent, Reed Memorial Library in Ravenna, and the six branches of the Portage County Library District, which are located in Aurora, Brimfield, Garrettsville, Randolph, Streetsboro, and Windham.
+The Portage County Library Consortium is a library consortium consisting of Kent Free Library in Kent, Reed Memorial Library in Ravenna, and the six branches of the Portage County Library District, located in Aurora, Brimfield, Garrettsville, Randolph, Streetsboro, and Windham.
 The consortium allows patrons of any member library to use their library card at another consortium location or request materials housed at another library.
 Through the SearchOhio database, the consortium is connected to OhioLINK, which provides local access to the State Library of Ohio and dozens of university and college libraries across the state.

 The county is also home to the Kent State University Libraries in Kent, an academic library system with a collection of over 2.5 million volumes.
-The KSU system, one of three members of the Association of Research Libraries in Ohio, includes the 12-story main library and individual libraries for architecture, fashion, performing arts, and maps, on the main campus in Kent.
+The KSU system, one of three members of the Association of Research Libraries in Ohio, includes the 12-story main library and individual libraries for architecture, fashion, performing arts, and maps on the main campus in Kent.
 It also includes individual libraries at each of the university's seven regional campuses in Northeast Ohio.